-Nectarines and peaches are varieties of the same species-but a nectarine's smooth skin differentiates it from its fuzzy look-alike.
+Peaches and nectarines are sometimes confused (for good reason).
+They are varieties of the same species–but a nectarine's smooth skin differentiates it from its fuzzy look-alike.
 Nectarines are a good source of vitamin C-a medium one delivers 13 percent of the Daily Value-plus potassium and vitamin A, all for just 62 calories.

 Good to know: Pick fragrant nectarines that give when squeezed.
 Don't go by color, as many varieties look red before they're ripe.
 Ripen nectarines in a brown bag on the counter.